Illinois Employers Now Required to Reimburse Employee Expenses

 Finally, the law contains several protections for employers.
 Significantly, an employer is not required to reimburse expenses that are not authorized or required by the employer.
 Further, if maintained in their written reimbursement policy, employers may set caps on the amount of reimbursement so long as the policy provides for more than a de minimis reimbursement.
 Lastly, employers may deny any request for reimbursement that does not comply with their written reimbursement policies.

-The new law takes effect January 1, 2019.
+The new law takes effect on January 1, 2019.
 To prepare, employers should work with employment counsel to draft policies compliant with this new law.